great-expectations/great_expectations/docs/guides/tutorials/getting_started/initialize_a_data_context.rst

 Install Great Expectations and dependencies
 -----------------------------------------------

 If you haven't already, install Great Expectations.
-The command to install is especially great <a href="https://great-expectations-web-assets.s3.us-east-2.amazonaws.com/pip_install_great_expectations.png" target="_blank">if you're a Dickens fan</a>:
+The command to install is especially great `if you're a Dickens fan <https://great-expectations-web-assets.s3.us-east-2.amazonaws.com/pip_install_great_expectations.png>`_:

 .. code-block:: bash

     pip install great_expectations

-You'll also need to install a few other dependencies:
+You'll also need to install a few other dependencies to connect to your Postgres database.
+In general, Great Expectations doesn't clutter up your deployments by installing dependencies before you need them.

 .. code-block:: bash